StefanoIncardone/kaylang/docs/LANGUAGE_REFERENCE.md

 let kay_lets_go = "kay, let's go!"; # can contain underscores let two_plus_2 = "two + 2"; # can contain numbers
 let 2plus2 = "2 + 2"; # Error: not a valid name, cannot start with a number
+let longlonglonglonglonglonglonglonglonglonglonglonglonglonglonglong; # Error: over the limit of 63 characters

 # 3. optional type annotations
 let inferred = 42; # the type will be inferred as `int` by the expression to the right of the `=` sign